aappddeevv/scalajs-reaction/README.md

 API roughly mimics ReasonReact's approach based on hooks.
 This facade also supports react-native.
 The react-native use-case for scala.js is actually more compelling than for web applications due to scala.js bundling issues.
+There is also API support for experimental APIs.

 A g8 template is available.
 Use `sbt new aappddeevv/scalajs-reaction-app.g8` to create a new project.